 Self-guiding toursA brochure outlining a walking tour of the historic downtown is available from the Red Deer Museum + Art Gallery and from the visitor information center west of Heritage Ranch in Waskasoo Park.

-ShoppingBower Place , Gaetz Avenue and Molly Banister Drive, has 115 stores and is anchored by Hudson's Bay and Sears.
+ShoppingBower Place , Gaetz Avenue and Molly Banister Drive, has 115 stores and is anchored by Hudson's Bay.
 Parkland Mall , 67th Street and Gaetz Avenue, has more than 100 shops.

 GAMBLING ESTABLISHMENTSCash Casino